akharitonov/MAAC/README.md

  maac:latest
 ```

+Note.
+Depending on your docker configuration of nvidia, you might need to also pass `--gpus` argument to the `run` command (Example: `--gpus all`).
+Refer to the [official nvidia-docker documentation](https://github.com/NVIDIA/nvidia-docker) for more information.

 After the container experiments finish, the container quits.
 If you didn't supply a valid Dropbox token, you'll need to get the results from the mounted volume.
 You can access a volume with a *dummy* container attacched to that volume.
 Example using [Docker `cp`](https://docs.docker.com/engine/reference/commandline/cp/):
 ```
 docker container create --name maac-dummy \